Electric Trolley System with Retractable Wheels for Workstation Cranes

 Hangar doorsAmerican Airlines

-American Airlines made the decision to depend on a 1,100 foot long PowerGlide system to supply power to its large hangar doors that house its aircrafts.
+American Airlines made the decision install a 1,100 foot long PowerGlide system to supply power to its large hangar doors that house its aircrafts.

 Before the introduction of PowerGlide, airline hangar doors were predominantly run with festoon systems.
 However, the everyday wear and tear on this type of system caused a lot of maintenance issues and negatively affected its reliability.
 Before PowerGlide, American Airlines had previously been ahead of the game by using another brand of conductor bar.
-But, they were experiencing maintenance and power disconnection issues- or issues that are common with jointed bar systems.
+However, they experienced maintenance and power disconnection issues- or issues that are common with jointed bar systems.

-PowerGlide's lightweight and jointless, low maintenance design makes it the perfect fit for hangar doors.
-American Airlines, along with many other airlines including United, US Airways, and the structure that houses Air Force One chose PowerGlide to power its hangar doors because it’s easy to install, has no joints - meaning less maintenance - and also can come with a protective rubber housing.
+PowerGlide's lightweight and joint-less design makes it the perfect fit for hangar doors.
+American Airlines, along with other airlines including United, US Airways, and the structure that houses Air Force One chose PowerGlide to power its hangar doors because it’s easy to install, has no joints - meaning less maintenance - and also can come with a protective rubber housing.

 Raytheon in Dallas, Texas chose to replace its current power system with PowerGlide in the early 2000s.

 When it came time to review an existing electric conductor bar, Raytheon chose to explore its options, and ultimately replace it with PowerGlide.
-At this time, the bar was being used to power a Gorbel crane system.
+At the time, the bar was being used to power a Gorbel crane system.
 Raytheon liked the way PowerGlide looked, and how sleek the design was; making it ideal for a layout with low head room.
-The system has been up for over a decade with zero problems, and a continuous stream of additional system orders have come in.
+The system has been up for over a decade with zero problems.